Why Mold Loves Ductwork

 Professional mold remediation employs a documented process: step 1 initial assessment and identification of moisture sources (mold won't stay gone if the moisture source isn't eliminated), step 2 containment setup using negative pressure to prevent spore spread during cleaning, step 3 source elimination and mechanical cleaning of affected ducts, step 4 application of EPA-registered antimicrobial sanitizers, step 5 post-remediation testing to verify mold is eliminated, and step 6 recommendations for preventing recurrence.

 Complete service: typically 4-8 hours for localized mold, can extend to multi-day projects for extensive contamination.
-Pricing: $300-1,500 depending on severity.
+Cost: $300-1,500 depending on severity.

 DIY Red Flags (Don't Do These)